oasis-tcs/openc2-ap-er/oc2edr.md

     * MUST NOT respond with status code OK/200
     * SHOULD respond with status code 400
     * MAY respond with status code 500
-    * SHOULD respond with 'IPv6 address not set to a single address' in the status text
+    * SHOULD respond with "IPv6 address not set to a single address" in the status text

-#### 2.3.8.3 Set edr:registry_entry
+#### 2.3.8.3 Set er:registry_entry
 Sets the 'value' property of a Registry Entry.
 The 'type' property MUST be populated and MUST conform to the registry entry types as defined in [Winnt.h header](#winnth-registry-types).

-OpenC2 Producers that send 'set edr:registry_entry' Commands:
+OpenC2 Producers that send 'set er:registry_entry' Commands:
-* MUST include the 'path' property of the edr:registry_entry Target
+* MUST include the 'path' property of the er:registry_entry Target
 * MUST refer to the registry key
     * SHOULD refer to the registry key using the 'key' property
     * MAY refer to the registry key by including the key in the 'path' property

-OpenC2 Consumers that receive a'set edr:registry_entry' Command:
+OpenC2 Consumers that receive a'set er:registry_entry' Command:

 * but cannot access the registry entry specified in the registry entry Target
     * MUST respond with status code 500
-    * SHOULD respond with 'cannot access registry entry' in the status text
+    * SHOULD respond with "Cannot access registry entry" in the status text

-#### 2.3.8.4 Set edr:account
+#### 2.3.8.4 Set er:account
 Sets the status of the account to be either enabled or disabled.
-The producer and consumer of the command MUST support the edr:account_status Command Argument as defined in [Section 2.1.4](#214-command-arguments)
+The producer and consumer of the command MUST support the er:account_status Command Argument as defined in [Section 2.1.4](#214-command-arguments)

-OpenC2 Producers that send 'set edr:account' Commands:
+OpenC2 Producers that send 'set er:account' Commands:
 * MUST populate the Command Arguments field with a Account-Status argument

-OpenC2 Consumers that receive a 'set edr:account' Command:
+OpenC2 Consumers that receive a 'set er:account' Command:
 * but the Command Arguments field is not populated with a Account-Status argument
     * MUST NOT respond with status code OK/200
     * SHOULD respond with status code 400
     * MAY respond with status code 500
-    * SHOULD respond with 'account-status type argument not populated' in the status text
+    * SHOULD respond with "Account-status type argument not populated" in the status text
-* but cannot access the account specified in the edr:account Target
+* but cannot access the account specified in the er:account Target
     * MUST respond with status code 500
-    * SHOULD respond with 'cannot access account' in the status text
+    * SHOULD respond with "Cannot access account" in the status text

 ### 2.3.9 Update
 #### 2.3.9.1 Update file
 The 'update file' Command is used to replace or update files such as configuration files, rule sets, etc. Implementation of the update file Command is OPTIONAL.
-OpenC2 Consumers that choose to implement the 'update file' Command MUST include all steps that are required for the update file procedure such as retrieving the file(s), install the file(s), restart/ reboot the device etc. The end state shall be that the EDR operates with the new file at the conclusion of the 'update file' Command.
+OpenC2 Consumers that choose to implement the 'update file' Command MUST include all steps that are required for the update file procedure such as retrieving the file(s), install the file(s), restart/ reboot the device etc. The end state shall be that the ER actuator operates with the new file at the conclusion of the 'update file' Command.
 The atomic steps that take place are implementation specific.

 ### 2.3.10 Create
-#### 2.3.10.1 Create edr:registry_entry
+#### 2.3.10.1 Create er:registry_entry
 Creates a registry entry in the specified path.
 The 'type' property MUST be populated and MUST conform to the registry entry types as defined in [Winnt.h header](#winnth-registry-types).

-OpenC2 Producers that send 'create edr:registry_entry' Commands:
+OpenC2 Producers that send 'create er:registry_entry' Commands:
-* MUST include the 'path' property of the edr:registry entry Target
+* MUST include the 'path' property of the er:registry entry Target
 * MUST refer to the registry key
     * SHOULD refer to the registry key using the 'key' property
     * MAY refer to the registry key by including the key in the 'path' property

-OpenC2 Consumers that receive a 'create edr:registry_entry' Command:
+OpenC2 Consumers that receive a 'create er:registry_entry' Command:
 * but cannot access the registry entry specified in the registry entry Target
     * MUST respond with status code 500
-    * SHOULD respond with 'cannot access registry entry' in the status text
+    * SHOULD respond with "Cannot access registry entry" in the status text

 ### 2.3.11 Delete
 OpenC2 Consumers that receive a 'delete' Command: